evanspa/GasJot-ios/README.md

 #### Home Screen

-Gas Jot does NOT suffer from the
+Gas Jot does not suffer from the
 [login barrier anti-pattern](http://blog.codinghorror.com/removing-the-login-barrier/).
-Users can start using the app --- *adding vehicles*, *recording gas and odometer logs*, etc. --- immediately, without having to create an account or log in.
+Instead, users can start using the app immediately (*adding vehicles*, *recording gas and odometer logs*, etc.), without having to sign up for an account or log in.

 <img
 src="https://github.com/evanspa/PEFuelPurchase-App/raw/master/screenshots/home-intro-1.png"